Patient Forms and Financial Policy

 Patient Financial Policy

-- Patients are entitled and encouraged to seek financial counseling by MAHEC’s Patient Financial Advocates who can offer possible solutions for those who cannot pay in full at time of service and who may qualify for MAHEC’s Charity Care program.
-MAHEC’s Patient Financial Advocates work with the patient and /or guarantor to find reasonable payment alternatives
+Patients are entitled and encouraged to seek financial guidance from MAHEC’s Patient Financial Advocates who can offer possible solutions for those who cannot pay in full at time of service and who may qualify for MAHEC’s Financial Care Program.
+MAHEC’s Patient Financial Advocates work with the patient and /or guarantor to find reasonable payment alternatives.
+It is the policy of MAHEC to provide essential services regardless of the patient’s ability to pay.
+Discounts are offered based on family size and annual income.
+The discount will apply to all services provided and billable by MAHEC.
+Services performed by outside organizations and equipment that is purchased from outside companies, including outside laboratory testing, drugs, and x-ray interpretation by a consulting radiologist, and other such services, will not be covered under MAHEC’s financial care policy.

 - All co-payments are expected at the time of check-in.
 Failure to pay co-payment at the time of service may result in a delay in scheduling future appointments.